andrew-novak/portfolio-website/README.md

 Explore my projects, skills, and expertise in web and mobile app development.
 Discover how I build robust applications and APIs to power seamless user experiences and unlock innovative features and functionalities.

+Tested on Linux.

 ## To run in development:

+1. Clone the project `git clone https://github.com/andrew-novak/portfolio-website cloned-portfolio-website`, where `cloned-portfolio-website` represents the name of the destination directory where the repository will be cloned.

-1. Make sure you are in the project root directory.
+2. Navigate to the project root directory `cd ./cloned-portfolio-website`.

-2. Install dependencies `npm run install:all`
+3. Install dependencies `npm run install:all`

-3. Create `api/.env` file based on `api/example.env`.
+4. Create `api/.env` file based on `api/example.env`.
 Replace `<values>` with your own.

-4. Run `npm run start:all`
+5. Run `npm run start:all`

 ## To deploy for production:

-1. Clone project.
+Note that the following instructions do not include configuring standalone web servers like Nginx, Apache, etc.

+1. Clone the project `git clone https://github.com/andrew-novak/portfolio-website cloned-portfolio-website`, where `cloned-portfolio-website` represents the name of the destination directory where the repository will be cloned.

-1. Make sure you are in the project root directory.
+2. Navigate to the project root directory `cd ./cloned-portfolio-website`.

-1. Install dependencies: `npm run install:all`
+3. Install dependencies: `npm run install:all`

 ### API:

-3. Set actual environment variables based on `api/example.env`
+4. Set variables on your server based on `api/example.env` with your own production variables, e.g., in the default `~/.bashrc` or your custom `~/.bashrc.d` directory.

-4. Rename and move `api` directory to a desired location.
+5. Rename and move `api` subdirectory to a desired location.

-5. Start server using PM2: `NODE_ENV=production pm2 start YOUR_API_DIRECTORY/server.js --name YOUR_PM2_APP_NAME`
+6. Start server using PM2: `NODE_ENV=production pm2 start YOUR_API_DIRECTORY/server.js --name YOUR_PM2_APP_NAME`

 ### Client:

-5. Go back to the project root directory.
+7. Navigate back to the project's root directory and then go to the `/client` subdirectory.

+8. To set the homepage, use the command `npm set homepage <YourHomepageHere>`.
+If the website is located in the root location, you can set it as the current directory with `npm set homepage .`.
+For websites in sublocations, specify the full URL like `npm set homepage "https://example.com/apps/task-diary"`.

-6. Build with environment variables, e.g.:
+9. Build with environment variables, e.g.:

 ```
 npm run